Steven-Grevera/ENC4265/manual.md

 ## Keyboard and Mouse or Controller Support

-If you are using the Steam Version of Shadow Corridor 2, you have the option of using Keyboard and Mouse and binding all your keys to your keyboard, or using a Steam supported controller type of your choice, such as the Duel Shock 4 controllers or an Xbox One style controller.
+If you are using the Steam Version of Shadow Corridor 2, you have the option of using a Keyboard and Mouse and binding all your keys to your keyboard or using a Steam-supported controller type of your choice, such as the Duel Shock 4 controllers or an Xbox One style controller.
 This will be automatically detected upon your launching of the game.

-If you are using Nintendo Switch, you will use the Switch based controllers or console buttons provided to you as your only option at this time.
+If you are using Nintendo Switch, you will use the Switch-based controllers or console buttons provided to you as your only option at this time.